 …can construct rational arguments based on solid evidence acquired from appropriate sources and through the use of the best available methods and can communicate those arguments clearly and concisely using sound rhetorical strategies in both speech and writing.
 (Effective Communication)

-2. They Say/I Say by Gerald Graff and Cathy Birkenstein
+2. They Say/I Say 2nd edition by Gerald Graff and Cathy Birkenstein

-3. The Easy Writer 3rd or 4th ed. by Andrea Lunsford
+3. The Easy Writer 3rd or 4th edition by Andrea Lunsford

 Overview of Course AssignmentsSpecific instructions are found on the link for each activity and/or the Weekly Assignment sheet.
 All assignments are graded on quality of composition and thought.
 Points are not assigned for completion.